Bamyan

 Bamyan is referred to by some as the "Shining Light" and "Valley of Gods".
-There are several tourist attractions near the city, including the Buddhas of Bamyan, which were carved into cliffs on the north side of Bamyan city in the 6th and 7th century CE, dating them to the Hephthalite rule.
+There are several tourist attractions near the city, including the destroyed Buddhas of Bamyan, which were carved into cliffs on the north side of Bamyan city in the 3rd to 5th centuries CE, dating them to the pre-Islamic Hephthalite rule.
+They were part of a UNESCO World Heritage Site and tragically destroyed by the Taliban in 2001.
 Other attractions close to the city include Shahr-e Gholghola and Zuhak.
-In 2008, Bamyan was found to be the home of the world's oldest oil paintings.
+In 2008, in a maze of caves in the Bamiyan Valley were found the world's oldest oil paintings.
 At the end of the 10th century, there was a Buddhist culture in which several thousand Buddhist monks lived in caves carved into the mountain.
-The 53 meters known as the Salsal and 35 meters known as Shahmama are the high-standing Buddha statues and best-known monuments left by the Buddhists, which were destroyed by the Taliban in 2001.
+The 53 meters known as the Salsal and 35 meters known as Shahmama were the high-standing Buddha statues and best-known monuments left by the Buddhists, which were destroyed by the Taliban in 2001.
 Furthermore, there are several cultural sites left from both the Buddhist and the later Islamic era of the valley.
-After the overthrown of the Taliban from power in 2002, considerable efforts had been made to preserve the cultural monuments in the valley.
+While the Taliban were out of power from 2002 to 2021, considerable efforts were made to preserve the cultural monuments in the valley.
 The city of Bamyan has four districts and a total land area of 3,539 hectares.
 The total number of dwellings in this city is 4,435.

 The Bamyan valley marked the most westerly point of Buddhist expansion and was a crucial hub of trade for much of the second millennium CE.
 It was a place where East met West and its archaeology reveals a blend of Greek, Turkic, Persian, Chinese, and Indian influences.
-The valley is one of Afghanistan's most touristic places.
+The valley was one of Afghanistan's most touristic places.

 The city of Bamyan joined the UNESCO Creative Cities Network as a Crafts and Folk Art city in 2017.
 "UNESCO noted the Bamiyan Valley is the most monumental expression of western Buddhism".
 Bamiyan is now listed by UNESCO as a World Heritage Site in Danger.

 On 15 August 2021, Bamyan was seized again by Taliban fighters, becoming the twenty-ninth provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.